Amplitude-Developer-Docs/amplitude-dev-center/CONTRIBUTING.md

 1. Spell Checker is flagging a word as misspelled and I believe it is a mistake.
 How can I move forward?

 Spell Checker detects misspelled words and prevents a pull requests from getting merged.
 The spell checker may not know brand names, industry jargons, abbreviations to name a few.
-If you believe that the spell checker is incorrectly flagging a word as misspelled, please add the word to `cspellignore.json`.
+If you believe that the spell checker is incorrectly flagging a word as misspelled, please add the word to `cspellignore.txt`.